-Previously in this work we showed the phylogenetic tree of the deterministic sample color-coded according to the ages of stellar particles (see Figure 6).
-In the Figure 12 we present the same tree, but color-coded according to [O/Fe].
-In this tree it is possible to see that there is a section where [O/Fe] is mixed, which might be related to the moment in which SNIa events start to occur.
-This is the same region were the age-ranking in Figure 6 is weaker.
+Previously in this work, we showed the phylogenetic tree of the deterministic sample color-coded according to the ages of stellar particles (see Figure 6).
+In Figure 12, we present the same tree, but color-coded according to [O/Fe].
+In this tree, it is possible to see that there is a section where [O/Fe] is mixed, which might be related to the moment in which SNe Ia events start to occur.
+This is the same region where the age ranking in Figure 6 is weaker.